 Add gin, champagne & syrup to a cocktail shaker filled with ice, shaking vigorously, to combine.
 Strain into an iced champagne flute.
 Top with champagne, garnish with lemon twist et voilà!

-Which one is your favourite?
+Which of these Parisian or French cocktails is your favourite?
 Which one are you planning to enjoy with friends?
 Leave your comments below!

 Enjoy the best restaurants Paris has to offer with your copy of Paris for Foodies.
 It’s the ULTIMATE guide to eating in Paris!